chdh/AuthJoomla/mediawiki/README.txt

 -----------------------------------------------------------

 This extension is the MediaWiki part of the Joomla-MediaWiki authentication bridge.
-Developed for MediaWiki Version 1.40.
+Developed for MediaWiki version 1.40.
+Tested with MediaWiki versions 1.40 - 1.41.
 Developed by Christian d'Heureuse, chdh@inventec.ch, 2023
 License: MIT